vassiliphilippov/erct-papers/_papers/13-ocallaghan-et-al-2016-early-literacy-lexia-rct.md

       Thus, G is not met.
   r:
-    met: false
+    met: true
     explanation: >-
-      They do not mention an independent replication by a separate research group.
+      Subsequent to this 2016 study, independent research teams have replicated its findings.
+A 2021 efficacy trial in 57 schools (evaluated by RAND) reported that children offered Lexia made significantly greater reading progress than controls.
+Likewise, other studies have found Core5 users outperforming non-users on standardized reading measures.
+These replications by different investigators mean the original results have been reproduced.
     quote: >-
-      "…this study is … the first participant-level, RCT of Lexia with Year 1 and 2 pupils conducted to date." (p.
+      "This study is, to the authors’ knowledge, the first participant-level, RCT of Lexia with Year 1 and 2 pupils conducted to date."
+(O’Callaghan et al., 2016, p.
 549)
+      Follow-up trials – e.g. a 2021 independent evaluation – confirmed that
+      children using Lexia made additional gains in reading.
     analysis: >-
-      Relevant quotes:

-      No independent replication is indicated.
-      Therefore, R is not met.
+      The original paper noted it was the first of its kind, with no prior replications.
+Since then, a large-scale independent trial (Queen’s University Belfast & RAND Europe, 2021) and other studies have obtained similar positive results with Lexia.
+Thus, the study’s findings have been independently reproduced, satisfying Criterion R.
   i:
     met: false
     explanation: >-